LiamHz/liamhz.github.io/md-pages/journal.md

 <div class="logs-container">

 # December Week 2
+## Thursday December 14
+Who to reach out to
+- Anson, didn’t pick up
+- Brianna, didn’t pick up
+- Amy, busy with exams
+- Nicole, got back from sister’s graduation, don’t want to ruin her night
+- Jim, busy with exams
+- Joss, busy with exams
+- Jay, didn’t pick up

+Talha?
+I feel embarrassed \
+Parents?
+I feel embarrassed \
+Nancy?
+I don’t trust her enough

+Sarah? \
+Ju? \
+^ I don’t think we’re close enough.
+They’d comfort me, but I’d feel like a burden

+I need to talk to somebody I trust, feel comfortable at them seeing me at my lowest, and has context on the Anson situation

+**[9:50pm]** \
+I think I’ve been having a panic attack from 8:50pm onwards

+I don’t know what’s happening \
+I’m scared \
+What’s wrong with me?

+I’m short of breath, and my mind feels like it’s racing

+I tried cooking spaghetti to distract myself, but couldn’t chop garlic

+I’m gripping on to things tightly, as if I’m trying to anchor myself to the present moment

+I can’t play piano, Laurier campus is closed due to freezing rain

+I feel like going on a run would help, but the ground is frozen outside

+Should I go play piano at E7?

+**[10:00pm]** \
+Is there really nobody I trust who can help me right now?
+I feel so alone

+I want to crawl under my bed and fall asleep

+I sobbed after reading the quote about friendship in A Little Life last Thursday, and think I’ve been deeply sad since then

+Being around Nicole helped, but I last saw her on Sunday and now she’s in Toronto

+Reading today’s chapter, about a character dealing with the loss of a loved one broke me.
+I sobbed while hyperventilating, wasn’t able to focus for the rest of the day, and when I got home and read more I kept crying again and again

+Dog, SF post-Anson, now: Jim’s abandoned me every time I needed him

+I know this is unfair to him.
+I’m good at reaching out to friends, except when something really bad happens, at which point I retract into myself.
+It’s not his responsibility to read my mind when this happens

+**[10:30]** \
+Just finished calling with Anson for 20 minutes.
+I feel terrible for calling her.
+She’s busy with exams, and I’m just making it harder to forget each other forever.

+Part of me wants to give up on my ambitions, and work a full-time job again so I’m can distract myself with 12 hour work days

+Last name night Jim told me that Aadil said he thought Anson and Jacky are gonna break up soon because of the ultimatum.
+The thought of this happening, and Anson forever resenting me because I’m the reason why scares me

+**[10:40]** \
+I think the panic attack is over

+Talking to Anson helped a lot, as did breathing along with the gif (although the latter made me feel like a child)

+I’m gonna try and sleep now, or at least lay in the dark while listening to the ambient playlist Anson sent

+The one thing I want to remember to do tomorrow (what I wanted to do right before the panic attack started).
+Tell Anson that I haven’t been doing great, and am worried about living alone / with family in Toronto, and if she has any thoughts on what I should do to not self-destruct

 ## Monday, December 12
 First day working through the big art todo list for the week I made after Kaz's portfolio feedback.
 Spent most of the day drawing hands and animation key frames on campus.